larytet/MyPerfectThings/rasied-laptop-docking-30-percent.md

-An easy to ship flat foldable box supporting a laptop.
+A foldable box supporting a laptop.
+When shipping the box is flat, fist a large envelope.

 ![POC](rasied-laptop-docking-30-percent.jpg)